MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-ios-applications.md

 #### application-descriptor.json
 Located in the **&lt;xcode-project-root-directory&gt;/mobilefirst** folder, this file contains application configuration settings such as its <code>bundleId</code and <code>version</code> and is user-editable.

-If edited, be sure to update the MobileFirst Server by running the CLI command: <code>mfpdev app push</code>.
+The file can be edited either locally or via the MobileFirst Operations Console.
-The file can also be updated by pulling from the server its latest variation by running the CLI command: <code>mfpdev app pull</code>.
+If edited locally, the MobileFirst Server can be updated by running the CLI command: <code>mfpdev app push</code>.

-The file can be edited via the MobileFirst Operations Console.
+The file can also be updated by pulling from the server its latest revision by running the CLI command: <code>mfpdev app pull</code>.

 ```javascript
 {